From site: Softball

 The Norse victory snapped Central's 11-game win streak.

-With one out in the seventh, Miranda McCay pulled the Norse to within one, with a solo shot to left field.
+Miranda McCay pulled the Norse to within one, with a solo shot to left field.
 Rose and Carli Radil kept hopes alive with back-to-back two-out singles, but unfortunately the rally ended on a fielders choice ground ball that secured the Dutch victory.

 "It is always fun to take your home diamond with your new team each year for the first time," commented Head Coach Renae Hartl.
 "It was great to see so many fans in the stands as well, despite the windy day.